Corporate credit card platform Moss raises $25.5 million – TechCrunch

 The company has developed its own risk engine to come up with a credit card limit for your company.
 Like Brex in the U.S., Moss promises higher credit card limits compared to credit cards offered by traditional financial institutions.

 Again, Moss doesn’t offer prepaid or debit cards — it focuses on credit cards.
-You can spend within your limits and pay at the end of the month.
+You can spend within your limit and pay at the end of the month.
 You don’t need to top up your Moss account to start using it.

 Credit cards work on the Mastercard network.
 Admins can issue a physical card for each employee or each team.
 You can also issue virtual cards for online payments and subscriptions.
 You can set different limits for each card.